mstfatay/goodsted-opportunities-clone/README.md

 # Goodsted Opportunities Clone

-I clonned the page ["https://staging.goodsted.com/opportunities"] using React.
+I cloned the page ["https://staging.goodsted.com/opportunities"] using React.

 # Aspects

 All data (and filtered data) is fetched from Goodsted API.
 Therefore, all data shown is up to date and all filters works exactly how they should.
-The clonned webpage is responsive to all screen sizes.
+The cloned webpage is responsive to all screen sizes.
 Altough the clone looks very similar with the original page, this is not pixel-perfect.

 # Running The Project